January 28, 2014

 Within this microsite you will find a wealth of information about the 38th annual Olivier Awards, organised each year by the Society of London Theatre to celebrate the very best of West End theatre.

-This year’s awards will be held on Sunday 13 April 2014 at the Royal Opera House in London.
+This year’s Olivier Awards awards were held on Sunday 13 April 2014 at the Royal Opera House in London.

-This year the awards will again be broadcast by ITV in the UK on the evening of the awards - more details on exact times to follow.
+This year the awards were again broadcast by ITV in the UK, on the evening of the awards.
+Catch up with ITVPlayer.

 MasterCard, headline sponsor